Article

 Practice Ultra Slow Bump Skiing Using your new range of motion

 Watch the video with me skiing slowly through the bumps.
-Notice how I use the compressed low position at every bump even if it's not the big.
+Notice how I use the compressed low position at every bump even if it's not that big.
 The goal is to feel more range and how that gives greater control.

 SUMMARY